Random Models and the Guarded Fragment: Introduction

-In addition to decidability, a central question in the study of logical fragments is the \emph{finite model property}: namely, whether every satisfiable sentence admits a finite model.
+\subparagraph{Motivations.} In addition to decidability, a central question in the study of logical fragments is the \emph{finite model property}: namely, whether every satisfiable sentence of a fragment admits a finite model.
 For the Guarded Fragment, the finite model property is known to hold, with a doubly exponential upper bound (in the length of the sentence) on the size of minimal models.

 The first proof of the finite model property for \GF{} was given by Grädel~\cite{Gra99}, relying on a deep combinatorial theorem by Herwig~\cite{Her95}.
 While Grädel’s approach was elegant in its logical formulation—using Herwig’s result as a black box—the underlying construction is technically involved.
 Moreover, this proof yields only a triply-exponential upper bound on the size of minimal models, which is far from being optimal.
 A significant improvement came from Bárány, Gottlob, and Otto~\cite{BGO14}, who established an optimal doubly-exponential bound.
 Their approach involves analysing finite guarded bisimilar covers of hypergraphs and relational structures, substantially generalising Rosati’s finite chase~\cite{rosati2006finitechase}.
-In fact, their result extends beyond \GF{}, covering the richer setting where (negations of) conjunctive queries are also allowed.
+In fact, their result extends beyond \GF{}, covering the richer setting where (negations of) conjunctive queries are allowed.
 A simplified version tailored specifically to \GF{} appears in Pratt-Hartmann’s book~\cite{PH23}, though we believe that even this version remains challenging to follow.

 As the existing proofs of the finite model property for \GF{} are unexpectedly difficult, it is natural to ask: \emph{Can we find simpler proofs of this fundamental result?}